The-Balance-FFXIV/balance-static/content/jobs/melee/dragoon/job-changes.md

       | Dragon Sight | Now nullifies action direction requirements for self.
 This is the same effect as True North, meaning all your positionals will automatically hit while the buff is up - regardless of your position. |
   - patch: "7.0"
-    description: Overhaul of many skills and basic job function.
+    description: Overhaul of many skills and core concept of the job.
 Please refer to our guides or the official job guide by Square Enix for a complete overview.
 authors:
   - Balance-DRG-Staff
 tags: